chuckmccullough85/Intermediate-C-Sharp-2155/Labs/oldcombined.md

     - An employee's salary must be between 50 and 500 inclusive
     - An employee's hire date must be in the past
 1. Run the test to verify failure
-1. Modify *Employee* to satisfy the tests# Generics
+1. Modify *Employee* to satisfy the tests# Generics Exercise
-# Generics Exercise
 ## Overview
 In this code exercise, you will convert a regular class into a generic.